Preserving the Wild

 What We’re Working On

-Judge rules in favor of elk habitat and sound public land management.
-Judge Sullivan determined that the Forest Service failed to satisfy its legal obligation to study the environmental impacts of the major new destination trail system, and to ensure that sensitive habitats for elk are protected.
+Judges rule in favor of sensitive habitat for elk, wolves, and native fish.
+Judges Hernandez and Sullivan determined that the Forest Service failed to satisfy its legal obligation to study the environmental impacts of the major new destination trail system, and to properly steward our public lands.

 Mt.
 Hood is home to pristine wilderness, beautiful alpine lakes, scenic landscapes, and the historic Timberline Lodge.
 Since 2001, Crag has fought to protect the North Side of the mountain from Mt.
 Hood Meadows’ misguided development proposal.